sisoje/swiftdata/README.md

 SwiftUI.View has no properties of a view, no frame, no colors, no nothing.
 Its just a protocol.
 Apple never uses the term `viewModel` because they know there is no view, they just call it a `model`.

 ### Business logic and values
 Model represents a state and then entire body **is** the business logic.
 SwiftUI.View is required to be a **value** type.
 Only from value types you can access environment.
-Thats why using observable **object** is breaking the basics of SwiftUI and you should not move business logic into a class.
+Thats why using observable **object** is breaking the basics of SwiftUI and you should not move business logic code into a class.

 ## Decoupling correctly
 Decoupled is not always the best.
 But if we still decide to decouple business logic from the SwiftUI.View then we have to make components that are a value type, a struct.
 This can be achieved using `DynamicProperty` like this: